Nicolas Vanhootegem: Early life and amateur career

-Vanhootegem has won three tournaments on the Challenge Tour, he lost in play off against Thomas Bjorn on his first Challenge Tour professional event in 1995 and in his second professional event, he as won the Neuchatel Open SBS Trophy Switserland, the 2002 Aa St Omer Open France, and the 2007 Telenet Trophy, which was held in his home country.
+Vanhootegem has won three tournaments on the Challenge Tour, he lost in play off against Thomas Bjørn in his first Challenge Tour start in 1995 and in his second professional start, he as won the Neuchâtel Open SBS Trophy.
+He also won the 2002 Aa St Omer Open and the 2007 Telenet Trophy, which was held in his home country.
 He also won the 1991, 1993 and 1997 Omnium of Belgium.
-He represented his country at the World Cup & european Cup as a amateur player.
+He represented his country at the World Cup of Golf as an amateur player.